Introduction

 • Messaging platform that supports asynchronous conversations and intent-based routing.

-• Channel connector to link the messaging platform to the Messages for Business Service.
+• Channel connector to link the messaging platform to the Apple Messages for Business Service.

-• Live agent console that can be customized to support Messages for Business features.
+• Live agent console that can be customized to support Apple Messages for Business features.

 • Virtual assistant, or bot, flows to triage incoming conversations and hand off to live agents with conversation history.